U.S. Border Patrol beefs up California coast enforcement

 Last month a panga launched in Mexico and loaded with pot rammed a U.S. Coast Guard boarding party near Santa Cruz Island, killing one Guardsman and injuring another.

 Pangas aren’t the only vessels being used - Border Patrol agents routinely pick up single passengers dropped off by personal watercraft along the California coast near the border, officials said.
-They have also captured several mini-submarines.
-(Editing by Cynthia Johnston and Eric Walsh)
+They have also captured several dive scooters, or motorized propellers divers hold like a kickboard in the water.

+(This story corrects description of items seized in final paragraph to dive scooters, not mini-submarines in January 9 story)